top of page

 I arrived at the Speedway on Wednesday morning, still buzzing from covering the IMSA season finale, Petit Le Mans, the previous weekend at Road Atlanta.
 At Indy, cars rolled out for alternating test sessions that quickly transitioned into practice, qualifying, and nonstop racing through Sunday afternoon.

-As well as general editorial coverage of the event, my clients included Mercedes USA and SRO America.
+Along with general editorial coverage of the event, my clients included Mercedes USA and SRO America.

 The Indianapolis road course offers an incredible variety of shooting locations — from tight infield corners to long straights and sweeping curves.
 As a photographer, the range of lighting conditions is a dream: crisp early mornings, golden-hour afternoons, and the dramatic glow of night racing.